 If you can't answer "what happens to revenue when I turn off Meta for two weeks?" with data rather than a guess, you're not ready for brand spend.
 If your contribution margin can't absorb a 90-day payback period on new customer acquisition, you're not ready.
 If you're still guessing which creative angles resonate, you're not ready.

-The brands that scale best aren't the ones running seven channels at $30K/month each.
-They mastered two before they ever added a third.
+The brands that scale best mastered two channels before they ever added a third.
+Every channel addition should be a graduation, not an experiment born from boredom.

 This principle holds at every stage.
 At zero, master organic content.
 At your first paid dollar, master Meta or Google.
 At $50K/month in spend, master both.
 At $200K/month, start testing a third channel with clear success criteria.
 At $500K+, you've earned the diversified mix.